 - Walk away: In the case of severe problems, such as foundational issues or extensive water damage, it might be in your best interest to walk away from the sale.

-Once you’ve agreed on a sales price and navigated the home inspection, the next step is to finalize your home loan.
+Once you’ve agreed on a sales price and completed the home inspection, the next step is to finalize your home loan.
 This stage requires careful consideration as it can significantly impact your personal finance situation.

 Compare Mortgage Options